RDAngelFish/New_vision_world/README.md

 * OpenPose

     OpenPose represents the first real-time multi-person system to jointly detect human body, hand, facial, and foot keypoints (in total 135 keypoints) on single images.It is authored by Gines Hidalgo, Zhe Cao, Tomas Simon, Shih-En Wei, Hanbyul Joo, and Yaser Sheikh.
 Currently, it is being maintained by Gines Hidalgo and Yaadhav Raaj.
-It has been widely used in many applications
+It has been widely used in many applications.
+Here, in order to verify different instruments, we gonna use these body and hands information to do SVM training and testing.
+The skeleton of body and keypoints of hands are following:

    ![OpenPose_skeleton](images/OpenPose_skeleton.png)